 Cost of Transportation on Manaslu Circuit trek

-Transportation cost includes buses and jeeps.
+Transportation includes buses and jeeps to reach trail head.
 But during the trek, the only mode of transportation you use is your own feet.

-Public transportation is cheap in Nepal.
-Though it is said “you get what you pay for”, inadequate seats, overcrowd may make the journey unpleasant.
+Public transportation is not that expensive in Nepal.
+Though it is said “you get what you pay for”, inadequate seats, overcrowded bus may make the journey unpleasant.
 But sadly this is the reality of public transport, Nepalese style.

-But if you can stretch your budget then do consider spending it on transportation for extra safety and comfort.
-These can be available on the jeeps although, in higher prices.
+But if you can stretch your budget then consider spending it on private jeep for extra safety and comfort.
+Comparatively comfortable journey can be available on the jeeps with higher prices.

 On average, the local buses from Kathmandu to Soti Khola costs USD 10 per person.
-Jeeps costs more roughly USD 150- USD 200 per person.
+Jeeps costs more, roughly USD 150- USD 200 per jeep (can be shared by 4/5 people).

 Cost of Guide and Porter on Manaslu Circuit trek

 Manaslu region lies in the restricted trekking region.
-So it’s mandatory to travel with a licensed guide or porter.
+So it’s mandatory to travel with a licensed guide only.
+Guides are people who have a good knowledge about the trail and country and have lots experience about trekking in Nepal.

 They’ll guide you via navigation, suggest you the best place to stay and eat.
 Also, they’ll help you during emergencies.

-Porters cost around USD 15 – USD 20 per day, including their food, lodging, and insurance.
+Porters cost around USD 20 per day, including their food, lodging, and insurance.

-Guide-porter costs around USD 18- USD 22, including their food, lodging, and insurance.
+Guide-porter costs around USD 25, including their food, lodging, and insurance.

 Cost of Travel Insurance on Manaslu Circuit trek